AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 7. Resume Section 📝

-- `Summary` – A concise professional summary.
-- `Education` – Information about academic qualifications.
 - `Experience` – Professional experiences and job history.
-- `Projects` – Showcases of notable projects with descriptions and technologies used.
+- `Education` – Academic qualifications.
+- `Interview Experience` – A marquee of companies that have interviewed / recruited Ahmed.
 - `Achievements` – Awards, memberships, and other notable recognitions.
 - `Skills` – A categorized list of technical skills and tools.
-- `View / Download Resume` – Buttons to view or download the resume in PDF format.
+- `View / Download Resume` – Buttons to view or download the resume in PDF format (also on the navbar Résumé menu).

+> Projects have their own dedicated section (below) rather than a sub-list here.

+### 8. Projects Section 🗂️

+- `Project Cards` – One card per project: an app-icon tile, name, description, tech tags, and links to the repo and (where present) a live demo. `featured` projects sort first.
+- `Auto-Matched Icons` – Drop an image at `src/assets/images/projects/<slug>.<ext>` and it's picked up by filename; otherwise a branded gradient/initials tile is used.
+- `Hover Tilt` – Cards use the same mouse-tracked 3D tilt as the résumé/achievement cards.
+- `Own Nav Entry` – In the navbar, footer, command palette, and terminal (`open projects`).

-### 8. Testimonials Section 💬
+### 9. Testimonials Section 💬

 - `Recommendations` – Rotating carousel of testimonials from instructors, mentors, and colleagues.
 - `LinkedIn Verified` – Each testimonial links to the reviewer's LinkedIn profile.
 - `See All on LinkedIn` – CTA linking out to the full list of LinkedIn recommendations.

-### 9. Contact Section 📬
+### 10. Contact Section 📬

 - `Contact Form` – Collects user information including name, email, country, and message.
 - `Country Dropdown` – A dropdown with flags and search functionality for selecting countries.